 For DNA testing, first of all, the DNA is extracted from the sample.

-Depending upon what is indicated by the doctor, the DNA test practises using PCR, DNA sequencing or DNA microarray.
+Depending upon what is indicated by the doctor, the DNA test practices using PCR, DNA sequencing or DNA microarray.

-For a single gene disorder like sickle cell anaemia and thalassemia, PCR is the best option.
+For a single gene disorder like sickle cell anemia and thalassemia, PCR is the best option.